coldshrine/study-notes/books/designing-data-intensive-applications.md

 ZooKeeper and etcd implement total order broadcast.

 If every message represents a write to the database, and every replica processes the same writes in the same order, then the replcias will remain consistent with each other (_state machine replication_).

+A node is not allowed to retroactgively insert a message into an earlier position in the order if subsequent messages have already been dlivered.

+Another way of looking at total order broadcast is that it is a way of creating a _log_.
+Delivering a message is like appending to the log.